 The Credit Union Department will serve the public, credit unions and their members, exercising the highest standards of regulatory oversight, emphasizing professionalism and personal ethics.
 The Department will guide credit unions toward continuous improvement in financial strength and effectiveness in the provision of financial services to their members.
 Supervision and examination will be fairly and consistently administered as appropriate to ensure fiscal integrity of the industry.
-Preservation of public confidence in credit unions and the protection of members' interests will remain a principal focal point of the agency.
+Preservation of public confidence in credit unions and the protection of members' interests, and shares and deposits of credit unions will remain a principal focal point of the agency.
 This will be accomplished through effective regulation and open communication with credit unions and the general public.